-The particles become polarized in the presence of a magnetic field, and align themselves in chains along the field lines, as shown in figure 1 and 2.
+The particles become polarized in the presence of a magnetic field, and align themselves in chains along the field lines.
 The formation of these chains causes the suspension to gradually stiffen, the degree of thickening increasing in proportion to the field strength.
 This effect can take place within just a few thousandths of a second.
 When the magnetic field is removed, the solid-like material returns to its original liquid state.
 In its initial state, a magnetorheological fluid has roughly the consistency of a viscous oil, but can also be designed as a paste.
 When the magnetic field is activated, the fluid turns into a solid mass that strongly resists mechanical deformation.